 Play around with the seasonings and the kind of meat, highjack the Italian Pasta Classic and end up, as I just did, with a Moroccan Lamb Pasta.
 Sorry, this Moroccan cook just can’t help it!
 Scroll down, you’ll see how I pull this off.

 Hold on, I’m not done.

-Are you trying to stay on a low carb diet?
-Thought so!
+Trying to stay on a low carb diet?

 You want all the great pasta dishes without the pasta?

 Cabbage noodles!
-Forget about zoodles and shmoodles, Cabbage noodles is the way to way to go, as it has TONS of Taam!
+Forget about zoodles and shmoodles, Cabbage noodles is the way to go, as it has TONS of Taam!

 Incredibly easy too!

 – Put water to boil in a large pot.